 Since July 2018, I'm officially a Java Champion and I was also a member of the dissolved NetBeans Dream Team.

 I'm also part of Oracles Groundbreaker Ambassador program since April 2019.

 Those are some projects of mine which are publicly available.
 You'll find more in my CV.
 If you're interested in my work, drop me a line.
 My CV is also available with reports.

 The easiest way to contact me is via email firstname.lastname@example.org .
-Feel free to ask for my phone number or Skype handle.
-I'm also at XING, but one of my blogs (Planet-Punk.de or especially my family blog at simons.ac) should be more interesting.
-My "technical" blog is linked above at my portfolio, I'm also on GitHub.
+Feel free to ask for my phone number.
+I'm also at LinkedIn, but one of my blogs ("Just another nerd blog" or my family blog at simons.ac) should be more interesting.
+Of course, I'm also on GitHub.
 The README.md basically lists all interesting projects.